 4. Arrangements for the fulfillment of all prizes will be made by FFRF, which reserves the right to substitute any prize for any reason that FFRF deems necessary.
 All prizes are non-transferable.
 Upon receipt of any part of the prize, prize recipients are required to comply with any and all applicable federal, state, and local laws, rules, and regulations.
 All expenses, including taxes, on receipt and use of prizes are the sole responsibility of the winner.

-5. Entries must be received no later than August 15 to be considered by FFRF for the 2015 convention.
+5. Entries must be received no later than July 31 of this current year to be considered for FFRF's convention.
 Entries will be accepted year-round and deadlines will be updated annually.

 6. An eligible entry must contain the contestant's original ideas and language, with any quotations properly credited.
 Invocations must be appropriate for posting on FFRF's website.
 FFRF retains sole discretion as to what constitutes inappropriate content and an eligible entry.